nvidia-holoscan/meta-tegra-holoscan/README.md

-`build/conf/local.conf` configuration file that is initially generated by `oe-init-build-env` must be changed to one of the boards supported by this layer (see above), and the iGPU or dGPU configuration must be selected by including either `conf/holoscan-igpu.conf` or `conf/holoscan-dgpu.conf',
+`build/conf/local.conf` configuration file that is initially generated by `oe-init-build-env` must be changed to one of the boards supported by this layer (see above), and the iGPU or dGPU configuration must be selected by including either `conf/holoscan-igpu.conf` or `conf/holoscan-dgpu.conf`,
 respectively:

 ```
-MACHINE ??= "clara-agx-xavier-devkit"
+MACHINE ??= "holoscan-devkit"
 require conf/holoscan-dgpu.conf
 ```

 > **_NOTE:_** If the configuration is switched between iGPU and dGPU, the
->             graphics driver packages need to be cleaned before building the
+> graphics driver packages need to be cleaned before building the BSP in order
->             BSP in order to prevent file conflict errors.
-To clean these
+> to prevent file conflict errors.
+To clean these packages, issue these
->             packages, issue these commands:
+> commands:
 >
+> ```sh
 > $ bitbake nvidia-display-driver -c clean
 > $ bitbake nvidia-open-gpu-kernel-modules -c clean
->
->             It is also possible that other components may fail to build if the
->             GPU configuration changes.
-If another component fails to build,
->             try cleaning it before attempting the build again.
-For example, to
->             clean the `rivermax` component, issue the command:
->
+> ```
->               $ bitbake rivermax -c clean

 Additional components from this layer can then be added to the BSP by appending them to `CORE_IMAGE_EXTRA_INSTALL`.
 For example, to install the Holoscan SDK